Editorial Policies

 The reviewers of AG Editor make up a constantly expanding international list of specialists with a doctoral degree or persons of recognized prestige in the fields of research, giving priority to authors who have published in journals indexed in Web of Science and Scopus.

-1. The article will be received by the journal, which will send you a receipt by email with a unique reference number.
+1. The article will be received by the journal/proceedings, which will send you a receipt by email with a unique reference number.

 2. The Editor-in-Chief or assigned Editor initially considers newly submitted articles.